Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Personal Property Exemptions

 In Florida, you can protect personal property up to $1,000 or up to $4,000 if you don’t take advantage of the homestead exemption.
 For joint filers, this exemption is $8,000.
 This exemption is known as the “bankruptcy wildcard exemption,” and filers can choose the personal property they wish to exempt.
-Some examples of personal property that are exempt include health savings accounts, education savings, hurricane savings, tax refunds.
+Some examples of personal property that are exempt include health savings accounts, education savings, hurricane savings, and tax refunds.

 Items that are not exempt and might be taken by the trustee to pay the creditor include fine clothing, jewelry, or musical instruments.
 It is important to remember that you will always have the option to pay to keep these items.